 The "members" entry will be a long line and will likely wrap on the screen.
-If you want to start additional entries on newline then use
+If you want to start additional entries on newline then use "" to indicate a newline like this:

-''' "\" to indicate a newline like this: Remember to include all the PCs and routers that you have defined in the files "pcs.cfg", "switches.cfg" and "routers.cfg".
-Only add entries from these files (i.e.: don't add "pc8" in your hostgroup list if "pc8" isn't defined in "pcs.cfg" as well). - Once you are done, run the pre-flight check and restart Nagios: $ sudo nagios3 -v /etc/nagios3/nagios.cfg && /etc/init.d/nagios3 restart ... and view your changes in the Nagios web interface.
+Remember to include all the PCs and routers that you have defined in the files "pcs.cfg", "switches.cfg" and "routers.cfg".
+Only add entries from these files (i.e.: don't add "pc8" in your hostgroup list if "pc8" isn't defined in "pcs.cfg" as well).

+Once you are done, run the pre-flight check and restart Nagios:

+$\$ sudo nagios3 -v /etc/nagios3/nagios.cfg && sudo /etc/init.d/nagios3 restart

+... and view your changes in the Nagios web interface.

 To continue with hostgroups you can add additional groups for later use, such as all our virtual routers.
+Go ahead and edit the file hostgroups_nagios2.cfg again:

+'''

+$ sudo editor hostgroups_nagios2.cfg

+'''

-Go ahead and edit the file hostgroups nagios2.cfg again: $ sudo editor hostgroups nagios2.cfg and add the following to the end of the file (COPY and PASTE this): A list of our virtual routers define hostgroup { hostgroup name routers alias Cisco 7200 Routers members rtr1, rtr2,... } Only list the routers you have defined in the "routers.cfg".
+and add the following to the end of the file (COPY and PASTE this):

+'''

+A list of our virtual routers

+'''

+'''

+define hostgroup {

+hostgroup_name routers

+alias Cisco 7200 Routers

+members rtr1,rtr2,...

+}

+'''

+Only list the routers you have defined in the "routers.cfg".

 Save and exit from the file.
+Verify that everything is OK:

+'''

+$ sudo nagios3 -v /etc/nagios3/nagios.cfg

+'''

+If everything looks good, then restart Nagios

+'''

+$ sudo service nagios3 restart

+'''

-Verify that everything is OK: $ sudo nagios3 -v /etc/nagios3/nagios.cfg If everything looks good, then restart Nagios $ sudo service nagios3 restart 3.)
-Check that http is running on all the classroom PCs. - This is almost identical to the previous exercise.
+5.3 3.
+Check that http is running on all the classroom PCs.

+This is almost identical to the previous exercise.
 Just make the change to the HTTP service adding in each PC (no routers or switches).
 Remember, you don't need to add your machine as it is already defined as "localhost".
-Look for this hostgroup in the file hostgroups_nagios2.cfg '''
+Look for this hostgroup in the file hostgroups_nagios2.cfg and update the "members" line appropriately.